bbglab/bbgregressions/README.md

 - `minipipeline`: runs `create_input`, `regressions`, and `plot coefplot` sequentially.
 `bbgregressions minipipeline -config <file.yml>`

-Add `-v` to any command for debug-level logs.

 Parameters:
 - `-config, --config_file`: path to the YAML file containing the configuration settings of the analysis (required).
 - `--metrics`: metrics you want to analyze (format: comma-separated without spaces).
 Note: if you want to create the template for the same metric to be filled with different values, input it as many times as needed.